-As described in Note 1, LWF has adopted FASB ASC 842, Leases, on July 1, 2022.
-LWF has entered into long-term noncancellable finance leases for equipment.
+LWF has adopted FASB ASC 842, Leases, on July 1, 2022.
+LWF has entered into a long-term noncancellable finance lease for equipment.

-The lease does have an option to purchase at the end of its life that LWF plans to accept.
+The lease does have an option to purchase at the end of its life that LWF does not plan to accept.
 The lease agreements do not include any material residual value guarantees or restrictive covenants.

-At June 30, 2022, the leases have a weighted-average discount rate associated with financing leases is 8.85%, and associated weighted-average remaining lease term of 1.5 years.
+At June 30, 2024, the lease has a discount rate associated with financing leases is 7.50%, and associated remaining lease term of 1 year.

-The following table summarizes the line items in the combined balance sheet which include amounts for ROU assets and lease liabilities as of June 30, 2023:
+The following table summarizes the line items in the combined balance sheet which include amounts for ROU assets and lease liabilities as of June 30, 2024: